-Units (Letter grade) 4; Class Hours: 64-72 lecture hours/semester; Prerequisite(s): MATH 120 or 123 or 190, or appropriate score on District math placement test and other measures as appropriate.
+Units (Letter grade) 4; Class Hours: 64-72 lecture hours/semester; Prerequisite(s): MATH 120 or 123 (offered at CSM or Skyline) or 190, or appropriate score on District math placement test and other measures as appropriate.
 Description: This course presents the basic concepts underlying statistical methods and covers descriptive statistics, probability, probability distributions, hypothesis testing, estimates and sample sizes, correlation and regression, chi-square tests, analysis of variance, and nonparametric statistics.
 Technology is integrated into the course.
 Applications of statistics to business, life sciences, social sciences, psychology, and other areas are included.
 Transfer: CSU: B4, UC.
 (IGETC: 2)